phstc/support-roulette/README.md

 #### Note

-There is an explicit `if Date.today.sunday?` on `scheduler:notify_current_agent`, it exists to guarantee that the current support agent will be notified only when it was rotated (on sundays).
+There is an explicit `if Date.today.sunday?` on `scheduler:notify_current_agent`, it exists to guarantee that the current support agent will be notified only when it was rotated (on Sundays).

 ## To start